 The Foundation Hotel

-The Foundation Hotel in downtown Detroit is located in the former Detroit Fire Department headquarters across from the bustling Cobo Center.
+The Foundation Hotel (book now) in downtown Detroit is located in the former Detroit Fire Department headquarters across from the bustling Cobo Center.
 It opened in May 2017, offering 100 hotel rooms, an on-site restaurant with a Michelin-star chef, fitness center, and live art and entertainment in The Foundation Studio.
 The building also combines the historical architecture of the 1920s with a modern design that’s sure to attract young and artistic guests.

 “It’s an incredible time in Detroit and we’re excited and honored that Foundation Hotel will have the opportunity to play a role in the city’s story,” said Mario Triccoci, co-founder and CEO of Aparium Hotel Group.
 “In creating this hotel, we are collaborating with local makers, artists and innovators to introduce a true Detroit experience for both locals and visitors.”